The Bankrate promise

-Active investing may sound like it’s a better approach than passive investing.
+Active investing may sound like a better approach than passive investing.
 After all, we’re prone to see active things as more powerful, dynamic and capable.
 Active and passive investing each have some positives and negatives, but the vast majority of investors are going to be best served by taking advantage of passive investing through an index fund.

-Here’s why passive investing trumps active and one hidden factor that keeps passive investors winning.
+Here’s why passive investing trumps active investing, and one hidden factor that keeps passive investors winning.

 Active investing is what you often see in films and TV shows.
 It involves an analyst or trader identifying an undervalued stock, purchasing it and riding it to wealth.
-It’s true – there’s a lot of glamor in finding the undervalued needles in a haystack of stocks.
-But it involves analysis and insight, knowledge of the market and much work, especially if you’re a short-term trader.
+It’s true – there’s a lot of glamour in finding the undervalued needles in a haystack of stocks.
+But it involves analysis and insight, knowledge of the market and a lot of work, especially if you’re a short-term trader.

 In contrast, passive investing is all about taking a long-term buy-and-hold approach, typically by buying an index fund.
 Passive investing using an index fund avoids the analysis of individual stocks and trading in and out of the market.
 The goal of these passive investors is to get the index’s return, rather than trying to outpace the index.